jhusain/proposal-observable/ObservableEventTarget.md

 * the ability to synchronously subscribe and unsubscribe from notifications
 * the ability to synchronously dispatch notifications
-* errors thrown from notification handlers are reported to the host rather than being propagated
+* errors thrown from notification handlers are caught and reported to the host.

 `EventTarget`s have semantics which control the way events are propagated through the DOM.
 The `on` method accepts an `OnOptions` dictionary object which allow event propagation semantics to be specified when the ObservableEventTarget is adapted to an Observable.
-The `OnOptions` dictionary extends the DOM's `AddEventListenerOptions` dictionary object and adds two additional fields:
+The `OnOptions` dictionary extends the DOM's `AddEventListenerOptions` dictionary object and adds four additional fields:

-1. `receiveError`
+1. `errorOn`
+2. `completeAfter`
+3. `nextOn`
-2. `handler`
+4. `handler`

-### The  `OnOptions` `receiveError` member
+### The  `OnOptions` `errorOn` member

-The `receiveError` member specifies whether or not events with type `"error"` should be passed to the  `error` method on the Observable's Observers.
+The `errorOn` member is an array of event types which should be passed to the  `error` method on the Observable's Observers.

 In the example below the  `on` method is used to create an `Observable` which dispatches an Image's "load" event to its observers.
 Setting the `"once"` member of the `OnOptions` dictionary to `true` results in a `complete`  notification being dispatched to the observers immediately afterwards.
 Once an Observer has been dispatched a `complete` notification, it is unsubscribed from the Observable and consequently the `ObservableEventTarget`.